GAA's Tweed Princeton Clone

 Bottom View.

-The variable negative feedback is a useful feature.
+The variable negative feedback was an interesting experiment.
 Decrease the feedback and the sound "loosens up" - it gets louder and brighter, the bass is reduced and it distorts more easily.
-It's nice when you're playing at a lower volume but still want the sound to break up.
 With the feedback enabled you get a cleaner, more hi-fi sound.
-Using a potentiometer for the feedback control was overkill.
-A simple on/off switch would have been sufficient.

 Do It Yourself

-Here is the schematic and Bill of Materials.
+Here is the Bill of Materials.
 The BOM includes Mouser Part numbers and prices circa 1999.
 The BOM is also available in the form of a spreadsheet.
-Click here for an Excel spreadsheet compressed into a ZIP file
+Click here for an Excel spreadsheet compressed into a ZIP file.

 Links

-• The Angela Instruments website has a 6V6 amp project that is similar to my amp.
+• The Angela Instruments website had a 6V6 amp project that is similar to my amp.
 It's also a Tweed Princeton clone, but it's truer to the the original design.

 • The Fender Amp Field Guide has descriptions, pictures, schematics and layouts for Princetons and other older Fender amps.